theramiyer/blog/_posts/2019/2019-03-04-where-democracy-should-begin.md

 Doordarshan seems to be among the better ways that we currently have, to deliver knowledge, but that again, given the reach of satellite television and the popularity of commercial channels over government-run channels, the situation is discouraging.
 This is the age of _Chhota Bheem_ and _Little Singham_.
 Unfortunately, the former also builds upon our past of monarchy.
 It instils in the minds of the children that kings are great, and everyone is happy when a good king rules.
 Granted, it may be true (and it is in many countries out there), but India of the twenty-first century is a democratic republic.

+Perhaps the government can begin a programme to create a set of modern folk tales and fables that talk about self-governance, democracy, the greatness of the secular philosophy[^secular-hinduism].

+The idea is, make these learnings less classroom-like and more fun.
+Memes are another form of conveying these ideas.
+Of course, the lateral thinking required to convey these complex ideas in memes is beyond my capacity (to be optimistically realistic, I would add "as of now").
+But there certainly are those who can handle this.
+Short films like the ones on cancer awareness do not seem to have much of an effect, though.

+Regardless, we are a billion minds (no pun intended---this has nothing to do with the allegation that an organisation with the same name has been hired by a political party in India to manipulate voters).
+We should not be working on short cuts when political parties are investing all of their time and effort in propagating disinformation, and celebrating ignorance and misinformation.

+Let us work towards a better nation; a better democracy---the democracy that the makers of our nation and the writers of our constitution dreamt about and worked towards, shedding their blood, sweat and tears.

-Perhaps the government can begin a programme to create a set of modern folk tales and fables that talk about self-governance, democracy, the greatness of the secular philosophy.
-(Hinduism is, in fact, a secular philosophy in itself.
-The sceptical can---and should---read at least a little of Swami Vivekananda, who talks beautifully about why Hinduism is great in its inclusive nature, along with perhaps a little history on how Hinduism was never a single religion, but a conglomeration of several schools of thought, philosophies and theologies that has never feared evolution).
+[^secular-hinduism]: Hinduism is, in fact, a secular philosophy in itself.
+The sceptical can---and should---read at least a little of Swami Vivekananda, who talks beautifully about why Hinduism is great in its inclusive nature, along with perhaps a little history on how Hinduism was never a single religion, but a conglomeration of several schools of thought, philosophies and theologies that has never feared evolution.

+## Beyond zero

+Those fortunate ones who already understand the current democratic system that we follow, and are satisfied with it, go ahead and watch the <span class='small-caps'>TED</span>x talk by Prof. Lawrence Lessig of Harvard, called, [Our democracy no longer represents the people.
+Here's how we fix it.](https://www.youtube.com/watch?v=PJy8vTu66tE) His talk is, of course, concentrated on the <span class='small-caps'>USA</span>, but it is easy to superimpose most of what he talks about, with the Indian democratic system of the 21st century.
+That is the problem we need to solve after the one that this post talks about.